zuojianfa/ca-lang/README.md

 - [ ] Passing ld options for -native command
 - [ ] Write interactive interpreter like python command line
 - [x] Add option `-main` to emit main function, default not generate main function
+- [ ] support multi module compile, reference the functions / global variables in other ca module it should be the same as C language
+- [ ] support smoothly invoke c libraries in order to make use of all kinds of C libraries
+  - [ ] write a tool to converting c function declare into ca's declare
+  - [ ] write a tool to convert c header file declear into ca's declare file
+- [ ] create self memory management runtime system, can invoke malloc directly

+## Testing
+- [ ] convert (by hand) a real whole program project into ca language project
+  - [ ] simple one like find grep
+  - [ ] complex pure c redis

 ## self-defined machine
 - [ ] add interpret machine
 - [ ] add instruction